talkohavy/lvlup/README.md

 lvlup bump
 ```

+Levels up your package.
-Updates the version of the package according to all changes found under `.lvlup` since the last release (WHETHER THEY ARE COMMITTED OR NOT ! ).
+Updates the version of the package according to all `experience` files found under `.lvlup` since the last release (WHETHER THEY ARE COMMITTED OR NOT !
+So make sure they are committed).

-Will also create/append to a **CHANGELOG** file using the summaries from the change files.
+Will also create/append to a **CHANGELOG** file using the summaries from the `experience` files.

-We recommend making sure changes made from this command are merged back into the base branch before you run `publish`.
+We recommend making sure changes made from this command are merged back into the main branch before you run `publish`.

-This command will **read**, and then **delete**, change files on disk, ensuring that they are only used once.
+This command will **read**, and then **delete**, `experience` files found on disk, ensuring that they are only used once.

 ### 4. `publish`